 The plan going-forward for my TFSA remains unchanged: transfer Canadian dividend-payers (from unregistered accounts) into my TFSA as contribution room allows me to.
 This will shelter all dividends paid and keep all dividends re-invested, tax-free.

-April 2010 was a great month for the TFSA – I received one (free) share of HSE and SLF thanks to reinvested dividends.
-Beyond my TFSA, overall, my income update for April 2011 continues to demonstrate the power dividend-investing can provide: a get-wealthy-slowly-but-eventually strategy that will provide some financial security in good markets and in bad.
-Across our entire portfolio, including my wife’s accounts, we now own a total of 21 different investment products.
-The majority of these investments (18) are dividend-paying stocks and the rest are three broad-market ETFs held exclusively in our RRSPs: XIU, XBB and VWO:US using a bond-matches-your-age asset allocation.
+Beyond my TFSA work and investing, my income update for April 2011 continues to demonstrate the power dividend-investing can provide: a get-wealthy-slowly-but-eventually strategy that will provide some financial security in good markets and in bad.
+Across our entire portfolio, including my wife’s accounts, we now own a total of 21 different investments.

 As much as possible, we continue to reinvest all dividends from stocks and distributions from ETFs to buy more shares of the same either via full DRIPs with stock transfer agents or via synthetic DRIPs with our discount brokerage institution.
 April 2011 marks my second year as a DRIPper of multiple Canadian dividend-paying stocks, and the process feels great!